Hearing Loss and Hearing Disorders

 919-684-3859

-Duke hearing specialists provide personalized care to improve your hearing, whether you have difficulty understanding conversations, poor hearing in noisy places, fullness or ringing in your ears, oversensitivity to certain sounds, or other symptoms of hearing loss.
-We use sophisticated testing to pinpoint the cause of your hearing loss and offer a wide variety of therapies to help you hear and communicate well.
+Duke’s hearing specialists provide personalized care to improve your hearing.
+Whether you are struggling to understand conversations, experiencing fullness or ringing in your ears, have difficulty hearing in noisy environments, or are sensitive to certain sounds, our team can provide support.
+We use sophisticated testing to pinpoint the cause of your hearing problem and offer a wide variety of treatments to help you hear and communicate well.

 Find a Hearing Loss and Hearing Disorders Doctor